johnxu21/johnxu21.github.io/teaching/CS472/Timetable/CI/CI.md

 The flake8 commands take a few parameters.
 Now, take a look at the command and the parameters:

     ```angular2html
-    flake8 service --count --select=E9,F63,F7,F82 --show-source --statistics
+    flake8 src --count --select=E9,F63,F7,F82 --show-source --statistics
     ```
-    This command will run ```flake8``` for the service folder of your repository.
+    This command will run ```flake8``` for the src folder of your repository.
 By adding the following options, you customize the linting process:
     * ```--count``` : shows the count of all warnings and errors in the result of the command
     * ```--select=E9,F63,F7,F82``` : limits the checks to syntax errors
     * ```--show-source``` : adds the actual line number where the error/warning is found
     * ```--statistics``` : shows the count of each type of error and warning in the result

     ```angular2html
-      flake8 service --count --max-complexity=10 --max-line-length=127 --statistics
+    flake8 src --count --max-complexity=10 --max-line-length=127 --statistics
     ```
-    Unlike the first command that checks for syntax errors only, the second command will run all the available checks on the service folder of your repository.
+    Unlike the first command that checks for syntax errors only, the second command will run all the available checks on the src folder of your repository.
   * Add a new named step after the ```Install dependencies``` step.
 Call this step ```Lint with flake8```.
   * Next, you want to run the ```flake8``` commands to lint your code.
 The commands are explained in detail above
     ```angular2html
-    flake8 service --count --select=E9,F63,F7,F82 --show-source --statistics
+    flake8 src --count --select=E9,F63,F7,F82 --show-source --statistics
-    flake8 service --count --max-complexity=10 --max-line-length=127 --statistics
+    flake8 src --count --max-complexity=10 --max-line-length=127 --statistics
     ```
     You can run inline commands using the ```run:``` keyword with the pipe ```|``` operator.
   * **In the file ```requirements.txt``` the dependency for ```flake8``` is missing.
 Include ```flake8```, otherwise CI build will not succeed.**